January 27, 2021

 I’m not afraid of spiders.
 Good thing, too, since my garden’s populated with these busy weavers that spin enchantment to prep their meals.
 Since I’m not on their menu, I admire their skills, like dropping a quick “escape rope” when threatened.
 Fortunately, this spinybacked orbweaver wasn’t worried about me creeping up to admire its red and black ensemble one summer.
 Maybe because I read Charlotte’s Web five times as a kid and revisited as an adult?

 In nature’s food chain, spiders are food for birds and lizards.
-Nothing’s going to eat this one, though, since it’s a 35-foot metal spider designed by Houston-based sculptor Dixie Friend Gay.
+Nothing’s going to eat this one, though, since it’s a 35-foot metal sculpture designed by Houston-based artist Dixie Friend Gay.